pairfy/marketplace/README.md

 [BINANCE ACTIVE USERS](https://www.binance.com/en/feed/post/2023-12-28-binance-ends-2023-with-30-user-growth-committed-to-compliance-and-web3-products-1989369934178)

 At the end of 2023, Binance reached approximately 170M+ registered users.
 A large percentage of users carry out P2P negotiations using bank accounts and physical world payment methods.
-Binance has demonstrated that the Peer-to-Peer exchange system with appeal mechanism has proven to be effective and scalable.
+Binance has demonstrated that the Peer-to-Peer exchange system with appeal mechanism is effective and scalable.

 ## Table Of Content